 |Copyright © Nucleus Medical Media, Inc.|

 Risk FactorsThe main risk factor for getting the pandemic H1N1 flu is contact with an infected person.
-Having a chronic health condition (such as, cardiovascular disease, respiratory disease, diabetes, cancer) may increase your risk of a more severe form of the infection.
+Having a chronic health condition (cardiovascular disease, respiratory disease, diabetes, cancer) may increase your risk of a more severe form of the infection.
 Also, people with physical or mental disabilities may be more at risk because they may not be able to easily communicate their symptoms or may have trouble practicing preventive measures against the pandemic H1N1 flu.People younger than 25 years old are more likely to be affected by the virus.
 The pandemic H1N1 flu is more likely to affect younger people than the elderly because older people may have developed immunity against the virus.
 Eating pork or pork products, and drinking tap water are not risk factors for getting the pandemic H1N1 flu.
 Factors that may increase your chance of complications from the pandemic H1N1 flu include:

 - People younger than 19 years old on long-term aspirin

 - Having recently given birth (in the last 2 weeks)

 - Weakened immune systems, such as in:

 - People taking immunosuppressive drugs